List of monarchs of Korea: Goryeo

-Joseon dynasty
+Joseon

 Joseon (1392-1910) followed Goryeo.
 In 1897, when Joseon became the Korean Empire, some of the Joseon kings were posthumously raised to the rank of emperors.

 Joseon monarchs had temple names ending in jo (조; 祖) or jong (종; 宗).
 Jo was given to the first kings/emperors of new lines within the dynasty, with the first king/emperor having the special name of Taejo (태조; 太祖), which means "great progenitor" (see also Goryeo).
 Jong was given to all other kings/emperors.

-Two kings, Yeonsangun and Gwanghaegun, were not given temple names after their reigns ended.
+Two kings, Yeonsangun and Gwanghaegun, were not given temple names after their deaths as they had been deposed.

-Each monarch had a posthumous name that included either the title Wang (왕; 王, "king"), Hwangje (황제; 皇帝, "emperor"), Daewang (대왕; 大王, "great king"), or Daehwangje (대황제; 大皇帝, "great emperor").
-For the sake of consistency, the title "King/Emperor" has been added to each monarch's temple name in the list below.
+Each monarch had a posthumous name that included either the title Daewang (대왕; 大王, "great king") or Hwangje (황제; 皇帝, "emperor").